projectfluent/fluent/guide.rst

         [html/aria-label]  Login input value
         [html/title]       Type your login email

-Finally, traits can also be very useful when using FTL for localization of more complex UI elements, such as HTML components.
+Traits can also be very useful when using FTL for localization of more complex UI elements, such as HTML components.

 Those elements often contain multiple translatable messages per one widget.
 For